 It’s Nice Outside

-One thing that is common with most summer festivals and events in Edmonton is the fact many take place outside, and for good reason.
-In Edmonton winter can be long, sometimes snow has been known to start falling as early as August (rare, but it’s happened) and might not melt until May or even early June.
-When the weather gets warm and, the sun comes out Edmontonians take full advantage of this.
+One thing that is common with most summer festivals and events in Edmonton is the fact many take place outside, and for a good reason.
+In Edmonton, winter can be long.
+Sometimes snow has been known to start falling as early as August (rare, but it’s happened) and it might not be completely gone until late April or May.
+When the weather gets warm, and the sun comes out Edmontonians take full advantage of the beautiful weather.

-Despite the cold winters in Edmonton summer can get hot, so it is important to wear sunscreen, even when it’s cloudy.
-Depending on the weather (particularly if it’s been a rainy spring) Edmonton may also be cursed with little bloodsuckers (a.k.a mosquitos), so be sure to spray on some bug spray as well.
+Despite the cold winters in Edmonton summer can get hot, sometimes up to 35C (95F).
+It is essential to wear sunscreen, even when it’s cloudy.
+Depending on the weather (mainly if it’s been a rainy spring) Edmonton may also be cursed with little bloodsuckers (a.k.a mosquitoes).
+Be sure to spray on some bug spray as well.
 Enjoying Edmonton outside can be done in a variety of ways.

-- Wanna just hang out with friends or family?
+Wanna just hang out with friends or family?
 Have a BBQ at a local park like Hawrelak Park.
-Or enjoy drinks on an outdoor patio.
-Recently a friend and I went to Park After Dark at Northlands Park.
-They have a large patio party right down by the horse racetrack and there’s no charge for admission.
+Or enjoy drinks outside?
+Whyte Avenue has some great outdoor and rooftop patios.

-- Like history and learning?
+Like history and learning?
 Do you have kids (or are you just a kid at heart)?
 Spend the day at Fort Edmonton Park, a large living history museum.
 They have actors portraying historical figures, and recreations as well as original buildings from the city dating back from 1846 to 1920.
-There’s also a working steam train you can ride, a theatre where you can see a show, and a bar that was once the longest bar in the world where you can spend the night.
+There’s also a working steam train you can ride, a theatre where you can see a show, and a bar that was once the longest bar in the world where you can grab a drink.

-- ports fan?
-Cheer on the Edmonton Eskimos at a Canadian football game (like US football, but there are a few differences) at Commonwealth Stadium.
-If you like soccer (a.k.a football outside of North America) then you can watch an FC Edmonton game at Clarke Stadium.
+Sports fan?
+Cheer on the Edmonton Eskimos at a Canadian football game (like US football with a few differences) at Commonwealth Stadium.
+If you like soccer (a.k.a football outside of North America), then you can watch an FC Edmonton game at Clarke Stadium.

 The Days Are Long

-Being a city that’s far north means that Edmonton is blessed and cursed with long days in the summer (and short days in the winter).
-In the summer, the sun can rise as early as 5 a.m. and might not set until 10 p.m., which makes backyard BBQs, and drinks on the patio a fun way to spend a summer evening.
-If you need complete darkness to sleep in the summer do that I recommend bringing an eye mask to help block out the sunlight.
+Being a city that far north means that Edmonton is blessed and cursed with long days in the summer (and short days in the winter).
+In the summer, the sun can rise as early as 5 a.m. and might not set until 10 p.m.
+This makes backyard BBQs, and drinks on the patio a fun way to spend a summer evening.
+If you need complete darkness to sleep, I recommend bringing an eye mask to help block out the sunlight.

 Away from Edmonton

-Edmonton is a great city to visit because there’s lot’s to do here, and it’s close to some other great places to visit.
-Here are some other places outside Edmonton that you can visit.
+Edmonton is a great city to visit because there’s a lot to do here, and it’s close to some other excellent places to visit.
+Here are some day trips from Edmonton worth taking.

-- Ukrainian Cultural Heritage Village is located east of Edmonton.
-This is a large open air museum (open seasonally like Fort Edmonton Park) that shows what life was life for early Ukrainian settlers in western Canada.
+Ukrainian Cultural Heritage Village is located east of Edmonton by Elk Island Provincial Park.
+This is an open-air museum like Fort Edmonton Park) that shows what life was life for early Ukrainian settlers in western Canada.
 It’s only open seasonally from May to September.

-- Main Street in Camrose, Alberta located about 100km southeast of Edmonton is the small city of Camrose.
-Their Main Street area has cute and historic shops, dining, as well as theater.
+Camrose is about 100km southeast of Edmonton is the small city of Camrose.
+Their Main Street area has cute and historic shops, dining, as well as theatre.
 A few blocks from Main Street is Mirror Lake where you just might see a few swans.

-- The Rocky Mountains.
-Chances are you’re already planning to visit the Rocky Mountains, but if you aren’t then you should.
+The Rocky Mountains.
+You probably planning to visit the Rocky Mountains, but if you aren’t then you should.
 Jasper National Park is located 350km west of Edmonton on Highway 16.
 Entering the Rocky Mountains you’ll be greeted with stunning mountain views, crystal blue lakes, and lots of wildlife.
 If you have the time drive the Icefield Parkway (Highway 93) south to Banff for one of the most scenic drives in Canada.

-- Calgary is Edmonton’s rival city and is located 300km south on Highway 2.
-While I’ve done plenty of day trips to Calgary, the city is large and busy enough to warrant spending a few days here.
-If you come in early July, you might be able to check out the world famous Calgary Stampede.
+Calgary is the biggest city in Alberta and is located 300km south on Highway 2.
+While I’ve made plenty of day trips to Calgary, the city is large and busy enough to warrant spending a few days here.
+If you come in early July, you might be able to check out the world-famous Calgary Stampede.

-- Head-Smashed-In-Buffalo-Jump is a World Heritage Site about 475km southwest of Edmonton.
-Head-Smashed-In-Buffalo-Jump might be an odd name, but it shows the history and ingenuity of the Plains Native Americans who lived and hunted the plains buffalo.
+Head-Smashed-In-Buffalo-Jump is a World Heritage Site about 475km southwest of Edmonton.
+Head-Smashed-In-Buffalo-Jump might be an odd name, but it shows the history and ingenuity of the Plains Native Americans who lived in the area and hunted the plains buffalo for their survival.

 This post was part of a blogger initiative to promote travel in Canada.
-Additional posts in this series from other bloggers are below
+Additional posts in this series include

-Need more reasons to check out Edmonton?
+Need more inspiration to visit Edmonton?
 Visit my Edmonton Love board on Pinterest.